kulics/koral/book-en/basic-type.md

 string := /"This is block {{ and }}"/
 // This is block { and }
 ```
-## boolean
+## Boolean
 boolean are logical values ​​because they can only be true or false.
 It is often used to assist in judging logic.

-In this language, the default boolean is the type `bool`, which is a type that has only true and false values.
+In this language, the default boolean is the type `Bool`, which is a type that has only true and false values.

 E.g:
 ```
 boolean := true  // true
 boolean = false  // false
 ```
-## any
+## Any
-In particular, sometimes you need a type that can be any type to assist in the completion of the function, so it is `any`.
+In particular, sometimes you need a type that can be any type to assist in the completion of the function, so it is `Any`.

 E.g:
 ```
-any // any type
+a :Any = 1 // any type
 ```
-## nullable type
+## Nullable Type
 All types in this language can't be null by default, which can avoid null problems to a great extent.
 If a type is defined but not assigned, it will not be used.

 E.g:
 ```
-a : i32
+a : I32
 b := a   // error, no assignment to a
 ```